Lana-L/lines-game/README.md

   - If the player's move completes a line of five or more, then they get another move without more random balls appearing.✅
 - Click to activate a ball and to deactivate the ball. ✅
 - Second click to move the selected ball. ✅
-- The ball finds the path, accounting for barriers from other balls.
+- The ball finds the path, accounting for barriers from other balls.✅
   - MVP: the ball teleports to the second click. ✅

 ### Scoring